eriksf/tacc-reproducible-git/docs/reproducibility_git_02.rst

 .. code-block:: bash

-   $ git config --global user.name "Joe Allen"
+   $ git config --global user.name "Erik Ferlanti"
-   $ git config --global user.email "wallen@tacc.utexas.edu"
+   $ git config --global user.email "eferlanti@tacc.utexas.edu"

 Please use your own name and email address.
 This user name and email will be associated with your subsequent Git activity, which means that any changes pushed to